Seedance 2.5

 Pricing & Access

-There are no open weights and no self-hosted deployment option.
+There are no open weights and no self-hosted deployment option for any Seedance version.
 Rates change; confirm against Volcano Engine's model pricing page before budgeting.

 Ecosystem & Tools